smruthi33/Code-Pattern/README.md

 ## Featured technologies

 * [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-* [Artificial Intelligence](https://www.computerworld.com/article/2906336/emerging-technology/what-is-artificial-intelligence.html): Intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans and other animals
+* [Artificial Intelligence](https://www.computerworld.com/article/2906336/emerging-technology/what-is-artificial-intelligence.html): Intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans.
 * [Machine Learning](https://searchenterpriseai.techtarget.com/definition/machine-learning-ML): Uses statistical techniques to give computer systems the ability to "learn" with data
 * [Natural Language Processing](https://machinelearningmastery.com/natural-language-processing/): the ability of a computer program to understand human language as it is spoken.
 NLP is a component of Artificial Intelligence
 * [Python](https://www.python.org/): An interpreted high-level programming language for general-purpose programming